LED IR (Infrared) Illuminator

 Once assembled, the power to the circuit is needed.
 We have set up this unit to run on 12v DC at about 160mA (0.160A).
 To operate at other voltages, you must select the correct value of a dropping resistor (of which there are eight).

-First LEDs To Install
+First LEDs to Install

 Once you have all the parts, the first step is to become familiar with the PCB.
-It is setup with 24 LEDs in total, 18 around the outside, and another 8 on the inside (the LEDs are labeled D1 to D24).
-Resistors go on the board at position R1 to R8, which are between the inner and outer rows of LEDs.
+It is set up with 24 LEDs in total, 18 around the outside, and another 8 on the inside (the LEDs are labeled D1 to D24).
+Resistors go on the board at positions R1 to R8, which are between the inner and outer rows of LEDs.
 Finally, apply power to the board just below D24, where you will see the Positive and Negative solder pads.
 In the very center of the PCB is a single hole.
 The hole can be enlarged for mounting or even further to fit around a camera lens.

 The simplest way to begin the install is to insert and solder into the board the inner row of LEDs.
-These are located at D3, D6, D8, D12, D14, D17, D19 and D22.
+These are located at D3, D6, D8, D12, D14, D17, D19, and D22.
 Keep in mind that LEDs are polarity sensitive, so ensure that you align the flat on the LED with the flat on the solder mask on the board.
 After you have soldered in the first 8 LEDs, trim the leads.

 Install Second Set of LEDs